 Welcome to the 2023 Bloomsday Trade Show!

-$850.00 per booth space prior to March 31, 2022 (plus an additional $50.00 if food or a beverage is distributed).
-Checks are to be made payable to the Lilac Bloomsday Association.
+$850.00 per booth space prior to March 31, 2023 (plus an additional $50.00 if food or a beverage is distributed).
+Checks are to be made payable to the Lilac Bloomsday Association or by calling the Lilac Bloomsday office at (509) 838-1579 and paying by credit card.
 Limited booth space is available.
 First come, first served!
 After March 31st - - and subject to booth availability - - the cost will be $900.00.
-The booth fee is refundable if written notice of cancellation is received by the Lilac Bloomsday Association on or before March 1, 2022, less a $150.00 processing fee per booth.
-No refunds will be issued after March 1, 2022.
+The booth fee is refundable if written notice of cancellation is received by the Lilac Bloomsday Association on or before March 1, 2023, less a $150.00 processing fee per booth.
+No refunds will be issued after March 1, 2023.

 3. Booth Parameters